yaml/yamlscript/doc/yamlscript.md

   ```

   Just as you would expect.
-  Commas were added for readability in this example.
+  Commas were added for readability in this example; but they are just
+  whitespace characters as we said above.

 * Infix Operators